vendablefall/blog.leet.cloud/_posts/2018-08-17-sharing-a-glusterfs-volume-with-nfs-ganesha.markdown

 sudo echo demopass | passwd --stdin hacluster
 ```

 Perform cluster auth between the nodes, run the below code from Node1.
-You will need to enter the username "hacluster" and the password you set above in this case "demopass".
+You need to enter the username "hacluster" and the password you set above in this case "demopass".

 ```bash
 sudo pcs cluster auth Node1